TheRealXG/Calculator/README.md

 This uses the [RTEMS Quick Start guide](https://docs.rtems.org/branches/master/user/start/index.html#) as a basis:
 1. First install QEMU, this can be done from the terminal with:
-	a. 'sudo apt-get install qemu-system '
+	a. `sudo apt-get install qemu-system`

 # Build and Test